 - Food processor: depending on if you are using a seasoning from your spice cabinet or making a spice blend on the fly you might even want to get your food processor out in the mix.

 - A medium-sized zucchini: n late summer and early fall, zucchini are most prolific, even garnering a national holiday for those who decide to leave their extra vegetables with their neighbors and friends.
 Outside of this.
-Zucchini are generally found year-round and most conventional grocery stores but check your farmers market when they're in season as if they're grown locally they're going to be pretty fresh.
+Zucchini are generally found year-round and most conventional grocery stores but check your farmers market when they're in season as if they're grown locally and will be pretty fresh.

 I've included a couple of different ways to dry these veggie chips as not everyone has a separate food dehydrator.
 The dehydrating process can vary and depends on the climate, humidity, and how thick you cut your zucchini rounds.